Introduction

 Execution

 The different programs are available in this repository.
-To build then, you just need to have a working C11 compiler, a make tool, git, the GMP library, and the GLIB library to build then.
+To build them, you just need to have a working C11 compiler, a make tool, git, the GMP library, and the GLIB library.

 Simply run "make" to perform clones of the C libraries and generate the different executables.